Oath of office: Philippines

 If done for personnel of the Armed Forces of the Philippines, instead of legal orders/mga katususang legal, the phrase lawful orders/mga utos na ayon sa batas is used.

+Oath of Allegiance

+This oath shall taken to those foreign nationals who acquire the Filipino citizenship:

+Oath of Office of Organization/Association

+This oath shall taken to all elected/appointed officers of different civil society groups/organizations as administered by the President:

 Poland

 President

 "So help me God" (Tak mi dopomóż Bóg) formula at the end is optional.

 Prime Minister, Deputy Prime Minister, Minister

 "So help me God" (Tak mi dopomóż Bóg) formula at the end is optional.

 Sejm Members and Senators

 "So help me God" (Tak mi dopomóż Bóg) formula at the end is optional.

 Portugal

-The Constitution of Portugal requires that the following oath be taken by the President-elect upon entering into office:
+The Constitution of Portugal requires that the following oath be taken by the President-elect upon his or her official inauguration: